ROCm/rocBLAS/docs/API_Reference_Guide.rst

 '''''''''''''''''''''''''''''''''''''''''
 rocblas_query_int8_layout_flag will be removed and support will end for the rocblas_gemm_flags_pack_int8x4 enum in rocblas_gemm_flags in a future release. rocblas_int8_type_for_hipblas will remain until rocblas_query_int8_layout_flag is removed.

+Remove user_managed mode from rocblas_handle
+''''''''''''''''''''''''''''''''''''''''''''

+From rocBLAS 4.0, the schemes for allocating temporary device memory would be reduced to two from four.

+Existing four schemes are:

+* rocblas_managed
+* user_managed, preallocate
+* user_managed, manual
+* user_owned

+From rocBLAS 4.0, the two schemes would be rocblas_managed and user_owned.
+The functionality of user_managed ( both preallocate and manual) would be combined into rocblas_managed scheme.

+Due to this the following APIs would be affected:

+* `rocblas_is_user_managing_device_memory()` will be removed.
+* `rocblas_set_device_memory_size()` will be replaced by a future function `rocblas_increase_device_memory_size()`, this new API would allow users to increase the device memory pool size at runtime.

 =================
 Using rocBLAS API